Burton Gateways Investment

-A £6.1million refurbishment scheme to safeguard the future use St. Peter’s Bridge and Burton Bridge is being carried out.
-It started in August 2017 on St Peter’s Bridge with this phase being completed in the autumn ahead of schedule.
+A £6.1 million refurbishment scheme to safeguard the future use of St Peter’s Bridge and Burton Bridge is being carried out.

 St Peter's Bridge

 Vital strengthening work needed be carried out on St Peter’s Bridge, meaning HGVs can continue to access the town into the future.
 Waterproofing and resurfacing work was undertaken.

 The works on the bridge itself were completed in November 2017.

 Construction of St Peter’s Bridge began in 1983 and it was opened in 1984.

 Each day 24,000 vehicles pass across the bridge.

 Along the road over St Peters Bridge there are five structures – Pumphouse Viaduct, flood relief culverts, Stapenhill Underpass, St Peters Bridge and St Peters footbridge.
 Maintenance will be carried out on all five structures.

 There are 80 bearings in total supporting Pumphouse Viaduct and St Peters Bridge to allow the bridge’s decks to move relative to their supports.

 The bridge decks were designed to move under traffic loading and also expand and contract given variations in temperature.
 The multiple types of bearing used have different functions to allow movement and rotation in specific directions.